Juniper/vSRX-AWS/README.md

-Use of files in this repo are governed by the license contained within each separate directory with the file name “LICENSE.txt.”
+Use of files in this repo are governed by the license contained within each separate directory with the file name “LICENSE”

 If such a file does NOT exist within each directory then the below line is applicable to all content: